foprel/snowflake-101-training/hands-on-lab-2/README.md

     event_timestamp timestamp
 );
 ```

+Click `Databases` to review your newly created database, schema and table.
+Hint: you may have to refresh your browser window.

 ### 4. Create virtual warehouses
 Now let's create two [virtual warehouses](https://docs.snowflake.com/en/sql-reference/sql/create-warehouse.html), one for the DATA_ENGINEER and one for the DATA_ANALYST role.
 With the parameters shown below you can edit the functionality as well as the size of the virtual warehouses: